 Because of his disability diagnosis and the many medical complications, Mattie began receiving early intervention services from the Maryland Infants and Toddlers program when he was only a few months of age.
 At age 5, he began attending his local public school where he was in both the Gifted and Talented program and supported by an IEP in the Special Education Program.
 He began skipping grades at age 7, then began homeschooling at age 9 due to a combination of disease progression and a desire for more advanced academics.
 Mattie loved learning.
 He was quickly immersed in a high school curriculum and auditing college courses, enjoying every minute of the academics as well as the extra time homeschooling allowed him for volunteer, extra-curricular, and recreational activities.
 He was also an active observer-participant in many of the graduate level classes he attended with his mom, Jeni, as she pursued her doctoral degree in early childhood special education.
 (At age 9, he even outscored Jeni on a research and statistics final exam, earning a 100 percent while earned a 98).
 Mattie’s favorite subjects included literature, social studies, and humanities, and he enjoyed studying other cultures and languages.
 He read hundreds of books each year — classics, biographies, bestsellers, and more.
 He greatly enjoyed the Lord of the Rings and the Harry Potter series (both the books and the movies), and his favorite books of all time were To Kill A Mockingbird and the Bible.

 Mattie began creating poetry, short stories, and essays when he was 3 years old.
 Initially, his expressions explored his grief following the death of his brother, Jamie.
 As Mattie grew older, his writings reflected his evolving understanding and views of our world and our need for hope and peace.
 He said that “shaping messages with words” was his unique gift from God, and that many of the messages he shared were placed in his heart by God, and intended for our world through his words.
 He penned seven NY Times Bestselling books — six volumes of Heartsongs poetry and one collection of Just Peace essays and letters in collaboration with Former U.S. President Jimmy Carter.
 He was the lyricist for a number of songs, and collaborated with the country teen singer, Billy Gilman, on a CD entitled “Music Through Heartsongs.”
 He also shared homemade booklets, short chapter books, and treasure boxes filled with inspirational quotes with friends and neighbors — a favorite among members of his parish included “Ponder, Praise, and Prayer: A Collection of Meditations for Lent and Holy Week” which he created as a gift for the members of Most Holy Rosary as he prepared for his Confirmation.
 On September 11, 2001 — after watching personal friends perish in the wake of terrorist attacks in the United States — Mattie penned three poems, the final one, “For Our World” — which includes the message that “We have, we are, a mosaic of gifts… to nurture, to offer, to accept…” — he offered as “an international passage and prayer for peace.”
 His personal life philosophy, which he first expressed during an interview at age 5, was “Remember to play after every storm!” — because “playing rejuvenates the spirit and connects us with our neighbors, as God intended.”
 He said that the messages of purpose he shared from God could be summarized as “Real’ize, follow, and celebrate your Heartsong” and “Hope is real!
 Peace is possible!
-Life is worthy!”
+Life is worthy!
+Prayer is powerful!”

 From the age of 5, Mattie gave inspirational speeches on hope, peace, faith, and purpose to a variety of audiences, ranging from school children to business and elected leaders, health professionals to educators, and spiritual groups to parenting and disability advocates.
 In 1995, he began serving as a local ambassador for the Muscular Dystrophy Association (MDA), served as the Maryland State Ambassador from 2000 through 2002, and from 2001 to 2004, he served an unprecedented three-year term as the National Goodwill Ambassador for the organization.
 He also began working with Children’s Hospice International in 1995, first serving as “Head Elf” for the organization’s annual “Fantasy Flight” — an event for children and families dealing with life-threatening conditions, and by 1998 he was working with CHI making presentations on Capitol Hill in an effort to secure revisions in hospice care laws and guidelines for children — a mission that became known as the “Mattie and Melinda Bill” and entered as a House Resolution a few years after his death.
 In 2002, Mattie helped Grammy Award-winning musician, Nile Rodgers, launch the We Are Family Foundation – a global organization that promotes peace by tending to basic human needs, as well as by building schools in remote areas of the world where education is lacking (in 2005, a school named in Mattie’s honor was built in Mali, Africa).
 Mattie volunteered as a spokesperson for many other disability and peace organizations, and visited schools and places of worship to engage children and adults in conversation about following our Heartsongs – or living with purpose from God, about the power of prayer and hope, and about choosing peace in attitude and action – for ourselves, for our neighbors, for our world, and for God.
 Mattie was in the media quite often throughout his life, but especially during his final three years when he became a regular guest on shows like Oprah, Good Morning America, Larry King Live, and the MDA Jerry Lewis Labor Day Telethon.
 He embraced all print, radio, and television media time as opportunities to share and amplify his “Heartsong” messages of hope, peace, and purpose with national and international audiences.

-Born very ill and not expected to survive his first night, Mattie was baptized as Matthew Joseph in the hospital intensive care unity within an hour of his birth.
+Born very ill and not expected to survive his first night, Mattie was baptized as Matthew Joseph in the hospital intensive care unit within an hour of his birth.
 When he surprised everyone by surviving, his baptism was celebrated in church a few months later on September 22 (the birthday of his late brother, Stevie).
 From a very young age, Mattie insisted that God spoke into his heart.
 Sometimes, the messages strengthened Mattie’s spirit as he coped with the loss of his siblings and other personal challenges — including disability, bullying, and a growing awareness of a lack of peace in our world.
 And sometimes, he said the messages were meant for others, to help them remember and realize their Heartsongs or “unique reason for being,” and to know God’s presence in the world – even amid challenges.
 Many of Mattie’s poems and passages began as expressions and prayers he shaped after a moment of private meditation or conversation with God.
 By the age of 5, Mattie was sharing messages of hope and peace “from God, placed in my heart for me to shape with words for our world” in writing and public speaking opportunities.
 Mattie loved being in church and attended Mass several days a week, and he enjoyed singing in both the Children’s and Family Choirs.
 After his First Holy Communion at age 7, he became a Lector at Most Holy Rosary Catholic Church in Upper Marlboro, Maryland where he and his mother were parishioners.
 For the next year, he studied enthusiastically for his Confirmation into the Church at age 8 (at the invitation of Cardinal James A. Hickey).
 By age 9, Mattie began serving as a Catechist, first teaching in the 2nd grade classroom, and then teaching the 6th grade CCD class.
 He was a Greeter for Masses in his parish, and well-known as “The Designated Hugger” — representing Most Holy Rosary for events at home and around the Archdiocese of Washington, DC.
 Mattie was inspired by and had a devotion to many saints — including St. Jude Thaddeus (for whom he chose his Confirmation name), St. André Bessette (from whom he believed he received a miracle), St. Francis of Assisi, and St. Anthony.
 He believed strongly in the healing power of the sacraments of Reconciliation and the Eucharist, and his final request before dying was to receive Holy Communion.

 Death & Remembrance: